ethereum-optimism/design-docs/ecosystem/sendRawTransactionConditional/proposal.md

 ## Verticalize the OP-Stack

 Rather than externalize the 4337 mempool, the op-stack could natively offer a UserOp mempool alongside the regular tx mempool.
 When creating a new block, the sequencer can pull from the two, ensuring the bundled UserOps do not conflict with the latest network state.
-However, this adds additional complexity to the stack, where the proposer-builder seperation in 4337 nicely keeps these concerns seperate.
+However, this adds additional complexity to the stack, where the proposer-builder separation in 4337 nicely keeps these concerns separate.

 Verticalization is possible in the proposed solution by configuring the allowlist of the authenticated `eth_sendRawTransactionConditional` endpoint to either a self-managed bundler or that of a partner, achieving the same outcome as native mempool without the complexity of a deeper change in the op-stack.